ishaan1011/cse15l-lab-reports/Lab-Report-2.md

 }
 ```

+* The last test had a failure-inducing input because it didn’t pass the test.

 ## PART 3: What I Learned

 * During Week 2, I gained more knowledge on establishing and operating my personal server using a URL.
 I found the concepts of ports and local host within the URL quite captivating.
 Additionally, it was fascinating to observe that when we connected our devices to the remote computer, we could witness each other's updates made to our individual servers, appearing on our respective computers.